chrobione/node-red-contrib-discord-updated/README.md

 * Run bulk message fetch/delete flows with safety checks and notification controls.
 * Send, edit, and delete ephemeral interaction follow-ups without manual token handling.

 This project began as [node-red-contrib-discord](https://github.com/jorisvddonk/node-red-contrib-discord) by Joris vd Donk and was expanded by Mark Koudstaal in the [node-red-contrib-discord-advanced](https://github.com/Markoudstaal/node-red-contrib-discord-advanced) fork.
-The code, npm package, and credits from those earlier efforts are intentionally preserved here.
+The stewardship now lives under [chrobione/node-red-contrib-discord-updated](https://github.com/chrobione/node-red-contrib-discord-updated); all of the earlier work and credits are intentionally preserved while the Discord.js feature set continues to expand.

-The repository now lives at [chrobione/node-red-contrib-discord-updated](https://github.com/chrobione/node-red-contrib-discord-updated) so the community, myself included, can push toward the remaining Discord.js functionality without losing any of the prior work.
+Living plans, migration notes, and changelog entries sit inside [`upgradedocs/`](upgradedocs/).
+Start with:
+- `upgradedocs/programming-spec.md` for the current roadmap across phases.
+- `upgradedocs/task-list.md` tracking day-to-day progress, upcoming features, and testing status.
+- [`CHANGELOG.md`](CHANGELOG.md) for user-facing updates in release order.

-As of this update, a lot of under-the-hood work has landed to stabilise the fork; you can review the living plans and notes under [`upgradedocs/`](upgradedocs/) alongside the latest changes captured in [`CHANGELOG.md`](CHANGELOG.md).
-The current major release is **4.0.0**, reflecting the breaking changes introduced by the palette regrouping, help rewrites, and Node 20 baseline.
+The current major release is **4.0.0**, reflecting the palette regrouping, help rewrites, Node 20 baseline, and the new interaction follow-up tooling.

 ## Quick start
 - Create a Discord application with a bot token and invite it to a test guild.